allinbits/cosmos-cash/docs/Explanation/ADR/adr-009-fungibility.md

 EMT = e-money token.

-For simplicity of description, assume throughout we are discussing EUR-denominated EMTs.

 ###Fungibility:

-Fungibility is defined as an absolute, 2 EMTs are Fungible if they are absolutely interchangeable; as a result, they have the same value.
+Fungibility is defined as an absolute, 2 EMTs of the same numeraire are Fungible if they are absolutely interchangeable; as a result, they have the same value.

 ###Fungibilty Approach 1: